creativecommons/creativecommons-base/docs/content/customizations.md

 - View the page on the **Live Preview**
 - Go to **Customize** > **Widgets** > **Page**
-- View the Widgets section to learn how you can configure the widgets.
+- View the <g-link to="/customizations#widgets">Widgets</g-link> section to learn how you can configure the widgets.

 #### No Sidebar Layout